multiparty/Secrecy/setup.md

 ## 10) Initiate MPI program
 This step is **ONLY for role1**.
-Designate one of two parties with a dataset as an initializing party, and only the initializing party executes the following steps.

-You'll need to create a host file in the build directory to run the MPI process.
-You can create it by opening the file in a text editor:
+You'll need to ensure the host file you created in the previous step is correct.
+You can modify it by opening the file in a text editor:

 ```
 nano hostfile.txt